 A sequence of four small terraces forms a layer of interconnectivity between this 11th floor penthouse apartment and its London skyline.
-With the building named after celebrated sculptor Sir Anthony Caro, its limestone elevations and their vast geometric apertures required analogous roof terrace surfaces and sculptural planters to enhance the views and cladded wall textures.
-We utilised an array of bespoke powder-coated planters, as well as deeply veined fibre River pots.
-A raised concrete bed floats above a recessed LED light along the main terrace elevation, accentuated by an architectural design featuring a multi-stemmed sculptural Eucalypt tree and white Vondom furniture.
+With the building named after celebrated sculptor Sir Anthony Caro, its limestone elevations and their vast geometric apertures required analogous surfaces and sculptural planters to enhance the views and stone-clad wall textures.
+We formulated an array of bespoke powder-coated planters, complemented by deeply veined fibre pots.
+A raised concrete bed floats above a recessed LED light along the main terrace elevation, accentuated by an architectural rooftop design featuring a multi-stemmed sculptural Eucalypt tree and white Vondom furniture.

 In a sheltered, subsequent roof terrace, a Japanese maple contrasts enveloping pale stone walls with lush deep crimson foliage, while the study's roof garden terrace forms a welcoming centrepiece facing the apartment's entrance, defined by a tall Windmill palm.
 The ultimate balcony features easily maintained dainty Libertia grasses in a fitted vase, highlighting the culmination of a sky-high series of roof gardens which frames panoramic perspectives of Grosvenor Canal, Battersea Power Station, Chelsea Embankment and Wembley Stadium.